 Onions

-Eating lemon or lime could lead to gastrointestinal problems and result in vomiting, diarrhoea and more severe symptoms like muscle tremors, as well as liver and kidney failure.
-Most dogs are smart enough to distinguish a good treat from a bad treat and might prefer oranges to lemons, as oranges are generally safe for dogs to eat.
+Eating lemon or lime could lead to gastrointestinal problems and result in vomiting and diarrhoea, as well as more severe symptoms like muscle tremors and liver and kidney failure.
+Most dogs are smart enough to avoid eating citrus, though, oranges are usually safe for dogs to eat.

 Chocolate